-- 4.1.1.
-Geodetic Control / Surveying Task ForceWVGISTC will continue its coordinating role in the advisory task force to recommend data coordinate systems and datums to serve as the official data exchange standard for statewide geospatial data. - 4.1.2.
-Digital Tax Maps Technical Advisory Committee held in February 2003.
+4.1.1.
+Geodetic Control / Surveying Task Force

+WVGISTC will continue its coordinating role in the advisory task force to recommend data coordinate systems and datums to serve as the official data exchange standard for statewide geospatial data.

+4.1.2.
+Digital Tax Maps Technical Advisory Committee

+The GIS Technical Center is spearheading the formation of a Digital Tax Mapping Advisory Committee to modernize procedures for creating digital tax maps in West Virginia.
+Cadastral mapping experts from both the public and private geospatial community can serve on the Tax Mapping Advisory Committee, with the first meeting held in February 2003.
 The Committee will explore legislation that will provide a framework for digital tax mapping procedures in the State.
 The proposed procedures will include topics such as the (1) digital conversion and parcel maintenance of seamless map files; (2) linkage of map files to assessment databases; and the (3) electronic and hardcopy map production of tax maps.
 New procedures will be tested and validated